CUBEkid04/vsScarlett-public/art/readme.txt

 YOU MAY NOT:
  - Reupload anywhere
  - Change and reupload the mod
- - Do NSFW of underage characters, no matter what
+ - Do NSFW of underage characters, no matter what (you fuckers have already broken this 6 months after the mods initial release)

 _______________________________________________________________________________________________